 The bursary amount will be decided on a case-by-case basis with a maximum funding of R 43,000.
 Students can use it to pay their tuition fees, registration costs, and other costs involved.
 But it may not cover other expenses like traveling and accommodation.
 SOLTRAIN will offer the set amount within the first half of the upcoming academic year.

 More details will be provided to shortlisted candidates via email.
 If you do not receive any communication within a few days or weeks after the closing date, consider your application unsuccessful.

 Eligibility Criteria For The SOLTRAIN Bursary

-There are certain eligibility criteria for the bursary that applicants must fulfill in order to get the funding.
+There are certain eligibility criteria for the bursary that applicants must fulfill to get the funding.
 These are laid out SOLTRAIN to select the deserving candidates.
-Since there are a limited number of bursaries on offer, it can’t award to everyone who is applying.
+Since there are a limited number of bursaries on offer, it can’t be awarded to everyone who is applying.
 Those that do not meet all the criteria are rejected without further consideration.
 Therefore, always cross-check before applying.

-The eligibility requirements for SOLTRAIN Student Project Support Scheme 2022 are:
+The eligibility requirements for the SOLTRAIN Student Project Support Scheme are:

 - Must be either a South African citizen or citizen of a SOLTRAIN member country